Purpose of Capacity Planning

 Measurement

-Additionally, linking metrics to business requirements and indicators enhances the persuasiveness of technical investments.
+Additionally, it becomes easier to relate to business requirements and business metrics, increasing the persuasiveness of technical investments.

-Performance Tuning vs. Capacity Planning
+Performance Tuning and Capacity Planning

 Performance tuning aims to optimize the performance of existing systems.